Skip to main content

 It’s quite common for guinea pigs to suffer with various skin issues including fur mites, running lice, burrowing mites, fungal infections and ringworm.

-As you can imagine, any of these skin issues can be extremely uncomfortable for your little piggies and in extreme circumstances, some issues can be life threatening.
-It’s best to contact your guinea pig friendly vet if you spot any of these symptoms:
+As you can imagine, these types of skin issues can be extremely uncomfortable for your little piggies and in extreme circumstances, some issues can be life threatening.
+If you spot any of these symptoms, it’s best to contact your guinea pig friendly vet:

 • Fur loss